Breaking Down The Real-Life Principles That Matter To Help You Join The 4% Of Businesses That Make The Leap To 7-Figures

-Once you return to reality, having escaped into nature and allowed your mind to wander…
+Once you returned to reality, having escaped into nature and allowed your mind to wander…

-This is what separates a CEO from an entrepreneur, because an entrepreneur is great at coming up with ideas and visions like this, but struggled to communicate it with the rest of their team and audience.
+This separates a CEO from an entrepreneur.
+Because an entrepreneur is great at coming up with ideas and visions like this but struggles to communicate with the rest of their team and audience.

 It makes sense to them, and they assume that’s enough.

-But it isn’t, and it’s at this stage many good business visions die (never to see the light of day)
+But it isn’t, and it’s at this stage many promising business visions die (never to see the light of day)

-As CEO, you have to take these ideas and turn them into a real, clear business vision that aligns everyone in your business: your team, suppliers, audience, investors, media…
+As CEO, you must take these ideas and turn them into a clear business vision that aligns everyone in your business: your team, suppliers, audience, investors, media…

-This 3-5 page document not only helps you gain clarity and take your ideas from head-to-paper, but this document becomes your initial business vision that you share with the rest of your team (in the next step).
+This 3-5 page document helps you gain clarity and take your ideas from head to paper.
+And it also becomes your initial business vision that you share with the rest of your team (in the next step).

-Taking the time to create this 3-5 page document is what sets you apart from 90% of other business owners.
-We work with every one of our 2X clients to create this (without exception).
+Taking the time to create this 3-5 page document sets you apart from 90% of other business owners.
+We work with every one of our 2X clients to develop this (without exception).

-It begins by creating a 3-5 page business vision document, and this is how you can create your own …
+It begins by creating a 3-5 page business vision document, which is how you can create your own.

 What + Why You Do What You Do

-This isn’t about creating vision statement you can put on your website, but rather concisely explaining what and why you want in an instant.
+This isn’t about creating a vision statement you can put on your website but rather concisely explaining what you do and why you do it.

 Your business vision may have a lot of layers, but you can always simplify it into a sentence or two.